moj-analytical-services/splink/README.md

 `sparklink` implements Fellegi-Sunter's canonical model of record linkage in Apache Spark, including EM algorithm to estimate parameters of the model.

-It has been shown to be capable of de-duplicating or linking recordsets of at least 10 million records in less than an hour, on a cluster size of 10.
+The aim of `sparklink` is to:

+- Work at much greater scale than current open source implementations (100 million records +).

+- Get results faster than current open source implementations - with runtimes of less than an hour.

+- Have a highly transparent methodology, so the match scores can be easily explained both graphically and in words

+- Have accuracy similar to some of the best alternatives

 ## Interactive demo